bibledit/cloud/mbedtls/0readme.txt

 After looking at all of them, the winner is: mbed TLS :)

 Integrate is with the Bibledit library as follows:
-* Copy the current working version of mbedtls to folder mbedtls.old for backup.
+* Copy the current working version of mbedtls to folder mbedtls.old for fallback.
 * Download the source tarball and unpack it.
 * Copy the unpackaged source library/*.c to folder mbedtls in Bibledit.
 * Copy the unpacked source include/mbedtls/*.h to folder mbedtls in Bibledit.